FilippoTeodorani/Teodorani-NeurIPS---Open-Polymer-Prediction-2025/Project Work/README.md

 - Test predictions averaged across folds

 ### **5. Output**
-- A `predictions.csv` file containing the predictions for all targets
+- A `predictions.csv` file containing the predictions for all targets.
+Note: the predictions file was created following the kaggle competitions guidilines, in order to compute the hidden test score.
+In this version of the notebook it is not created